Platforms, technical facilities, infrastructure, and services

 - Food Technology Workshop (ATA) at the University of Montpellier, which is a technology platform dedicated to education, research, and technology transfer in the fields of agri-food and bio-industries.

-- Agri-food Technology Platform specializing in food process engineering, which makes its multidisciplinary expertise available to research projects involving countries in the Global South and serves regional technical centers and agri-food companies.
+- Agri-Food Technology Platform specializing in food process engineering, which makes its multidisciplinary expertise available to research projects involving countries in the Global South and supports regional technical centers and agri-food companies.

 - Micronutrient Pharmacology Platform whose area of expertise is the functional and molecular pharmacology of products derived from food biodiversity, with the aim of characterizing the health effects of food.

-- Sensory Analysis Laboratory that provides expertise, services, and scientific support in sensory analysis for various research projects involving tropical products of plant or animal origin.
+- Sensory Analysis Laboratory that provides expertise, services, and scientific support in sensory analysis for various research projects focused on tropical products of plant or animal origin.

-- Fermentations Technical Facility (PTferm) which brings together innovative, multi-scale tools for online monitoring and control of alcoholic fermentation in an oenological context.
+- Fermentation Technical Facility (PTferm) which brings together innovative, multi-scale tools for online monitoring and control of alcoholic fermentation in the context of winemaking.

 - Sensory Analysis Laboratory (PTAS) whose mission is to measure and evaluate the organoleptic characteristics of wines and grape juices through a panel of selected and trained experts.